dlumian/DataSciFuncs/README.md

 ## Running Tests

-To run the tests, navigate to the root directory of the package and execute:
+- Navigate to the root directory of the package (datascifuncs)
+- Run following command:

 ```bash
 python -m unittest discover
 ```

-This will run all the unit tests and provide feedback on the correctness of the various functions within the package.
+This will run unit tests and provide results of tests.

-NOTE: Unit tests not currently implemented for `data_viz_formatting` and `build_pipeline`.
+**NOTE:** Unit tests not currently implemented for `data_viz_formatting` and `build_pipeline`.

 ## Contributing